boostedtechnology/livecoding-go/README.md

 }
 ```

-## Task 3: Implement GET /accounts/:id/transactions/

-Retrieve all the transactions for a given account.

-## Task 4: Add a "balance" field to the response of GET /accounts/:id
+## Task 3: Add a "balance" field to the response of GET /accounts/:id

 **Context**

 Each account has a "balance" based on the transactions involving the account.

 * For Asset and Expense accounts, the balance is the sum of all the debit entries involving the account minus the sum of all the credit entries involving the account.